bigyihsuan/EsotericReaction/README.md

-# Esoteric Formula
+# Esoteric Reaction

 An esolang using chemical "formulas" as code.
-Functional stack-based language, aka instructions can be data and be pushed onto the stack.
+The name is a pun on "exothermic reaction".

 A single atomic element (C, O, U, Fe, etc) represents an operation.
 A numbered element (`H_2`, `H_2O`, `C0_2`) represents a different operation, based on its preceeding element.
 A numbered molecule (`3H`,`3H_2O`, etc) represents that molecule operating that number of times.